martinberger/n-queens-with-lines/README.md

 have not used Java build tools like Maven or Gradle before, moreover, the whole project fits in one directory, so I won't use them here.

-**Compiling the code.** All relevant code is in the root directory and can be compiled by invoking
+**Compiling the code.** All relevant code is in the `src` directory directory and can be compiled by invoking

-    javac *.java
+    javac -cp src -d . src/*.java

 on the command line.
+The compiled code is added to the repo's root where it can be tested and run.

 **Testing the code.** The built-in suite of 26 tests can be run from the command line by invoking